ndreuig/SOAR-EDR/README.md

         path: event/HASH
         value: "bbe76b860d1abdb0e1146cb2be037ba63cbf430d87af42e89de33bd46222764b"
 ```
+**In plain english**
-In plain english: The even must be a (NEW_PROCESS AND must be a linux) AND file_path ends with python3.12 OR command_line ends with all OR command_line contains lazagne
+The even must be a (NEW_PROCESS AND must be a linux) AND file_path ends with python3.12 OR command_line ends with all OR command_line contains lazagne
 OR hash == Lazagne hash.

 **Configuration Explanation**